magnopus-opensource/connected-spaces-platform/PR_GUIDELINES.md

 When making, or engaging with a new pull request against main, please attempt to follow these guidelines.

 > [!NOTE]
-> All of these policys are general guidelines, and we acknowledge that exceptions to every rule exists.
+> All of these policies are general guidelines, and we acknowledge that exceptions to every rule exist.
 Use your best judgement, always.

 ### Comment Ladder